saragracebiddle/personalBlog/content/post/2023-12-08-data-analysis-as-an-r-package-the-how/index.md

 If you have not set up your R ecosystem to integrate Git, R, and Markdown, read my post [Setting Up Your R Ecosystem][post-r-eco].
 This will help you set up your tools to be ready for everything described in this post.

+##### Projects and Directories

+There are three types of projects or directories that you will be working in.

+**R Project**
+: open files and environment contents in R Studio

+**Active `usethis` Project**
+: directory that `usethis` and `devtools` act upon when called

+**Working Directory**
+: directory you are currently working in

+These should, generally, all be the same.

+The R Project is what you see in R Studio when you open it up.
+The R Project will remember what you are working on.
+That way, if you want to work on other things, you can close the project and re-open it later and pick up right where you left off.
+You can switch between projects using the dropdown in the upper right hand corner of R Studio.
+When you switch projects, R Studio opens the files and loads the environment as it was when you last left that project and starts a new R Session.

+The working directory is what shows up in the `Files` pane of R Studio.
+You can navigate around the directory, but the top level working directory is `Home > projectname` in that pane.

 ### Starting a Project

 Start a clean R project.
 If you've already started work on the data analysis, that's okay.
 You can bring files over to the new project if needed.
 I recommend using a new, clean project to ensure that Git and the package development tools get off to a good start.
 It can be messy to convert an existing, non-package project to a package on GitHub.